ofiwg/libfabric/man/fi_msg.3.md

 ## fi_recvmsg

-The fi_recvmsg call supports posting buffers over both connected and unconnected endpoints, with the ability to control the receive operation per call through the use of flags.
+The fi_recvmsg call supports posting buffers over both connected and connectionless endpoints, with the ability to control the receive operation per call through the use of flags.
 The fi_recvmsg function takes a struct fi_msg as input.